 Pursuant to the direction of the Board of Governors, NC State's Board of Trustees adopted a Policy on Illegal Drugs.
 Every student and employee of the university is responsible for being familiar with and complying with the terms of this policy.
 Under the policy, students and employees at NC State are held responsible as citizens for knowing and complying with federal and North Carolina laws that make it a crime to possess, sell, deliver, or manufacture any illegal drug.
 Any member of the university community who violates these laws may be subject both to criminal prosecution and punishment by the Justice System and to disciplinary proceedings by the university.
-The penalties imposed by the university for students or employees found to have violated applicable law or university policies concerning illegal drugs will vary depending upon the nature and seriousness of the offense and may include a range of disciplinary actions up to and including expulsion from enrollment or discharge from employment.
-Copies of the full text of the Policies, Regulations available on the University's & Rules at http://policies.ncsu.edu/policy/pol-04-20-05.
+The penalties imposed by the university for students or employees found to have violated applicable laws or university policies concerning illegal drugs will vary depending upon the nature and seriousness of the offense and may include a range of disciplinary actions up to and including expulsion from enrollment or discharge from employment.
+Copies of the full text of the policy are available on the university's Policies, Regulations & Rules website at POL 04.20.05 - Illegal Drugs.